Using Custom Fonts in Dashboard Themes

 Using Custom Fonts

-For more unique typography, you can import and use custom fonts in your Canvas Dashboard.
-This process involves two steps:
+For more unique typography, you can import and use custom fonts in your Canvas Dashboard by following these two steps:

 @import url('https://fonts.googleapis.com/css2?family=Silkscreen:wght@400;700&display=swap');